orochi-network/orochi-network.github.io/src/orochi-network/orand-v1.md

 - **Dual Proof:** An ECDSA proof will be combined with an ECVRF proof to secure the feeding process, allowing it to be done by any third party while still guaranteeing the result to be verifiable and immutable.

-- **Batching:** We allowed you to set the batching limit for one epoch, e.g: We can batching 1000 randomness for one single epoch.
-The cost will be reduced significantly.
+- **Batching:** We allow you to set the batching limit for one epoch, e.g., we can batch \\(1000\\) randomness for one single epoch which makes the cost be reduced significantly.

 ## Orand V2